EU approves new sustainability reporting rules for multinationals

 Which companies will have to comply with this legislation (scope of application)?

-How does this rule affect large companies?
+How does the CSRD affect large companies?

 This new rule on corporate reporting on sustainability will force large companies to report regularly on the impact of their activities on the environment, human rights and the social sphere.